Alexander Scrymgeour, 12th Earl of Dundee

 Alexander Henry Scrymgeour, 12th Earl of Dundee, (born 5 June 1949), is a Scottish peer, Conservative politician and Chief of the Clan Scrymgeour.

 Born on 5 June 1949, Dundee is the son of Henry Scrymgeour-Wedderburn, 11th Earl of Dundee, and Patricia Montagu Douglas Scott.
 He was educated at Ludgrove School and Eton College before attending the University of St Andrews.
 He was a Page of Honour to Queen Elizabeth II.

 Lord Scrymgeour's first active experience as a Conservative politician was as the party's candidate in the Hamilton by-election in 1978.
 He has sat in the House of Lords since his father's death in 1983, and served as a Lord-in-waiting (Conservative Party whip in the House of Lords) from 1986 to 1989.
-He served as Government Spokesperson for Education (1986–1988), Government Spokesperson for Scottish Affairs (1986–1989), Government Spokesperson for Home Affairs and for Energy from (1987–1989).
+He served as Government Spokesperson for Education (1986–1988), Government Spokesperson for Scottish Affairs (1986–1989), Government Spokesperson for Home Affairs and for Energy (1987–1989).
 He was made an elected hereditary peer (as Earl of Dundee) in 1999.

 He has served as the UK delegate to the Organization for Security and Co-operation in Europe from 1992 to 1997.
 He was also a member of the Parliamentary Assembly of the Council of Europe and the Western European parliament from 1992 to 1999.
 The Earl is honorary consul for Croatia in Edinburgh, and is decorated with the Order of Prince Branimir.
 The Dundee Trust works on the Dalmatian coast in Croatia on behalf of DFID to distribute humanitarian aid to some of the poorest people in the Balkans.

-A farmer of thirty years' experience, Lord Dundee's Farming Company manages some 2000 acres over the counties of Fife and Angus.
+A farmer of thirty years' experience, Lord Dundee's Farming Company manages some 2,000 acres over the counties of Fife and Angus.
 Dundee has sat in the House since 1983 where he has exercised his privileges on a number of agriculture and environmental standing committees.
 Most recently his interests have turned to health questions.

 Lord Dundee is also the Hereditary Royal Standard Bearer of Scotland, Constable of Dundee, and Chief of the Name and Arms of Scrymgeour.
-He was one of the peers carrying the Royal Standards at the 2023 Coronation.
+He was one of the peers carrying the Royal Standards at the 2023 coronation.

 He is a member of the New Club, Edinburgh and Whites, in London.